matthiasschaub/hoon-school/notes/lesson-2.md

 : wutcol branches on a boolean test
 : `?:((gth 1 0) 3 4)`

+`/+`
+: faslus loads a library
+: import the contents of a file in the `/lib` directory

 ## Concepts

-### Regular and Irregular Forms
+### Regular (Tall and Wide) and Irregular Forms

-Tall mode is separated by gap.
+In tall mode, each rune and subexpression must be separated by a `gap` (tow or more spaces, or a line break).

+In wide form the rune is immediately followed by parentheses `( )`, and the various subexpressions inside the parentheses must be separated from the others by an `ace` (a single space)

 ```hoon
 :: Irregular form